 The severe woman with the monocle then waved her wand, expanding Professor McGonagall's desk.
 She then sat down on the chair behind it with Dumbledore and the tawny haired man sitting on either side of her in conjured chairs.

-'-Actually, that isn't right.
+'– Actually, that isn't right.
 I was never given a trial, thus I have never been convicted to be called a convict, let alone an escaped one.'
-Sirius interrupted, his voice taking a bitter tone to it.
+Sirius interrupted, his voice taking up a very distinctive tone of bitterness.

 Amelia raised an eyebrow at this.
 Turning towards her right, she silently asked Dumbledore if this was correct.
 When the mage did not endeavour to correct Black, she snapped 'Pause!' at the quill which stopped moving.

 Looking at Dumbledore, she said incredulously, 'Are you telling me that this man,' she pointed at Sirius.
 'Did not get a trial?'
 Dumbledore took a moment before nodding slowly, looking grave.
 This caused a collective intake of breath from the other occupants in the room.

 Amelia looked fit to be tied, the expression on her face matching McGonagall in severity.
 Harry privately thought that the monocle the witch was wearing greatly enhanced the glare had on her face.
 With a supreme effort the witch got her emotions in control.
 After spending a moment looking at the desk in contemplation she took a deep breath and then, seeming to come to a decision, looked up.